aakriiti2504/Amazon_Vine_Analysis/README.md

 The final results can be summarized as below :

 ##### 1. How many Vine reviews and non-Vine reviews were there?
+There were total 969 paid Amazon Vine reviews and 43745 non-Vine reviews.
 ##### 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+There were total 430 Vine review that were 5 stars.
+19233 non-Vine reviews were 5 stars.
 ##### 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+The percentage of Vine reviews with 5 stars was 44.375.
+The percentage of non-Vine reviews with 5 stars was 43.966.

 ## Summary

-For reviews in the vine program, we can see that there is any positivity bias One additional analysis is that,
+For reviews in the vine program, we can see that there is no ositivity bias for the reviews of Office products in the Vine program of Amazon.
+The percentage of 5-star reviews for Vine members and non-Vine members were almost the same, i.e, approximately 44%.
+One additional analysis is that, a similar analysis can be conducted for low ratings for paid and unpaid vine members.
+This analysis can be of 1 star ratings  and similarly different analysis can be made for 2-star, 3-star and 4-star ratings as well.